 The Brihadeshwara Temple

 This historical monument was built between the 5th and 8th centuries.
 The collection of five Hindu and two Buddhist caves is the Elephanta caves.
 This island and its caves received the name ‘Elephanta.’
 The Portuguese invaders named this island after discovering a black stone sculpture.
-While the caves’ creators are unknown, the local people credit various mythical and non-human characters with their creation.
+While the caves’ creators are unknown, the local people credit various mythical and non-human characters with their creations.
 It is an excellent resource with enormous cultural and artistic facts.
 If you ever get an opportunity to visit Maharashtra, visit this place to travel to the olden era.

 The Churches and Convents of Goa

 Mahabalipuram is an ancient city in the southern coastal region of Tamil Nadu.
-On the outskirts of Chennai, this historical place attracts a lot of tourists every year due to its sculptural and architectural variations.
+On the outskirts of Chennai, this historical place attracts many tourists every year due to its sculptural and architectural variations.
 These are spectacular masterpieces of the Pallava dynasty.
 Krishna’s butterball is very popular for its colossal appearance and its ability to withstand the force of gravity.
 Many rulers have tried to pull it down using multiple elephants.
 But the reason behind its presence is still unknown.

-The seven Rathas is another attraction with enormous stone carvings and sculptures.
+The seven Rathas are another attraction with enormous stone carvings and sculptures.
 Most of these carvings were from a huge single rock.
 The next attraction is the Shore Temple.
 It is known for its vast history and traditional values.
-It is also said that few temples are yet to be found as its deep under the sea.
+It is also said that few temples are yet to be found as it is deep under the sea.
 Many witnesses are said to have seen the tower of the temples during high tides and tsunamis.
 Don’t forget to visit this place if you visit Chennai.

 Looking for more posts on things to do in Asia?
 Start here: